-It is worth mentioning that as a beginner farmer, trying to spread your investment across many niches is obviously a bad idea.
-My word of caution is that taking a diversification approach minus having the relevant skills and a huge chunk of resources to fund multi-poultry farming projects will only increase your chances of failure!
+It is worth mentioning that as a beginner farmer, trying to spread your investment across many niches is a bad idea.
+My word of caution is that taking a diversification approach, minus having the relevant skills and a huge chunk of resources to fund multi-poultry farming projects, will only increase your chances of failure!

 Therefore, dear aspiring farmer, narrow down your focus.
-Again, take your time to critically evaluate your business objectives.
-Pay attention to your interests, abilities, skills, and resources as all these will equally influence your long-term success as a poultry farmer.
+Again, take your time to evaluate your business objectives critically.
+Pay attention to your interests, abilities, skills, and resources, as all these will influence your long-term success as a poultry farmer.

 Step 3: Create a business plan for your poultry farming project

 A “business plan” is a must-have tool for any business person.
-The plan is simply a document that outlines your business’ goals, operations, industry, market objectives, and financials.
+The program is simply a document that outlines your business goals, operations, industry, market objectives, and financials.